barchart/alerting-service-public/docs/content/concepts/composing_alerts.md

 The Barchart Alerting Service communicates using [JSON](https://en.wikipedia.org/wiki/JSON) data.
 You send JSON-formatted objects to the backend.
 You receive JSON-formatted in response. **This section describes the schema of these JSON objects.**

+After reviewing this page, the [Appendices: Data Structure Glossary](/content/appendices/data_structure_glossary) may also be helpful.

 ## Alert Structure Basics

 An _alert_ is our top-level object.
 Here is a visualization of an alert, showing its important internal structures: